igem-waterloo/wiki2019/Markdown/Design.md

 If this pathway were to be used, an experimental method to determine the success of this strategy would be to grow Bradyrhizobium diazoefficiens on agar containing linuron as the sole carbon source (Bers et al., 2011).
 Growth would indicate that the bacteria is successfully metabolizing linuron into Kreb’s cycle intermediates used for energy production.

+## Additional herbicide:
+While the literature indicated that the transformation of linuron and 3,4-dichloroaniline into 3,4-dichloroacetanilide should reduce the toxicity of the bacteria’s environment, there were still many unknowns at this stage of the project design such as the relative kinetics of these two enzymatic transformations and whether the partial degradation of linuron would be sufficient.
+As such, we wanted to design another herbicide tolerance system using a more well-studied herbicide.

+We found that the commonly-used glyphosate herbicide also inhibited nitrogen fixation in root nodules (Zablotowicz & Reddy, 2004).
+We also found a relatively simple pathway for the degradation of glyphosate to metabolic intermediates by C-P lyase and sarcosine oxidase (Grandcoin et al., 2017).
+However, we decided to engineer glyphosate tolerance via a different mechanism.

+Glyphosate is typically utilized with “Round-Up Ready” plants by Monsanto which have been genetically engineered to be resistant to the pesticide.
+This was accomplished by replacing the wild type copy of the enzyme inhibited by glyphosate, 5-enolpyruvylshikimate-3-phosphate (EPSP) synthase, with a copy of the gene found in agrobacterium sp. strain CP4, which demonstrates low levels of inhibition.
+When this glyphosate-resistant gene is engineered into soybeans, the shikimate pathway, which is required for the production of aromatic amino acids, is no longer inhibited and the plant is able to survive (Funke et al., 2006).
+We envisioned that by integrating this CP4 EPSP synthase gene from the original Monsanto patent (which we codon optimized for B. diazoefficiens) into the genome of our rhizobia, we could introduce glyphosate tolerance, in the same way it is done for plants.
+We chose to pursue this project alongside our linuron project in hopes of demonstrating that rhizobia could be made tolerant to different herbicides by a variety of ways and that mechanisms to accomplish this could be tailored to each herbicide.

 # Citations:

 Bers, K., Leroy, B., Breugelmans, P., Albers, P., Lavigne, R., Sørensen, S. R., … Springael, D. (2011).
 A Novel Hydrolase Identified by Genomic-Proteomic Analysis of Phenylurea Herbicide Mineralization by Variovorax sp.
 Strain SRS16.
 Applied and Environmental Microbiology, 77(24), 8754–8764. https://doi.org/10.1128/AEM.06162-11